Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

-Finally, one should consider the fact that the information from many high-dimensional vectors gets first compressed down to their pairwise distances, which are not as informative in high-dimensional spaces (i.e. the curse of dimensionality), and then down to one number.
-We believe that at this rate of compression very little knowledge can be gained by an attacker in practice.
-In Section~\ref{sec:deep_learning}, we examine pairwise gradient distances of the points in the training set and outside, and do not find any evidence of privacy leakage.
-However, obtaining strict theoretical bounds, potentially in one of the ways discussed above, is more desirable and is an important future research direction.
+On the other hand, consider the fact that the information from many high-dimensional vectors gets first compressed down to their pairwise distances, which are not as informative in high-dimensional spaces (i.e. the curse of dimensionality), and then down to one number.
+Intuitively, at this rate of compression very little knowledge can be gained by an attacker in practice.

+The first approach would provide little information about real-world cases due to potentially unrealistic assumptions, and hence, we opt for the second approach.
+We examine pairwise gradient distances of the points within the training set and outside, and demonstrate that the privacy leakage is not statistically significant in practice (see Section~\ref{sec:deep_learning}).